Oma's Kohlrouladen ~ German Cabbage Rolls Recipe

 - Once the leaves have cooled, turn over so that the thick vein, or hard rib, is on top.

 - Using a sharp knife, cut the thick vein away to make the vein and leaf the same thickness.

 The filling for this cabbage rolls recipe is the basic meatloaf

 I use half beef and half pork.
 The pork will help keep the meat filling moist with the long cooking time needed.

-Check the meat filling before using by putting a small amount (about 1 tsp) on a plate in the microwave and cooking about 1 minute until done.
-Cool and taste and re-season if necessary.
+- Check the meat filling before using by putting a small amount (about 1 teaspoon) on a plate in the microwave and cooking about 1 minute until done.

 You really want a very well spiced/seasoned meat filling -- nothing bland fits here!